What is Mobile Data Security?

 1. Adios to Mobile Device Management (MDM):

-2017 saw a major shift in focus of the enterprises from Mobile Device Management to Mobile Data Protection as the data now is not anymore a device’s property, but can be moved easily between different devices (thanks to cloud technologies).
+2017 saw a major shift in focus of the enterprises from Mobile Device Management to Mobile Data Protection as the data now is not anymore a device’s property, but can be moved easily between different devices (thanks to cloud technology).
 Therefore, it does not make much sense to manage data at the device level or app level.

 There are some good reasons to ignore device management and app management: